The following information is intended to help applicants with the recruitment process at Royal Botanic Gardens Victoria.

 All applications are reviewed.
 Applicants who most closely meet the key selection criteria will be shortlisted for a first interview.
 Applicants who most closely meet the key selection criteria in the first interview will then be shortlisted for a panel interview.
 Reference checking will be undertaken following the panel interview.
 If reference checks prove satisfactory, a job offer will be made to the successful applicant.
 Pre-employment checks may also be required, depending on the requirements of the position.

-Do I need to be an Australian citizen to be eligible to apply for a position at the RBG?
+Do I need to be an Australian citizen to be eligible to apply for a position at Royal Botanic Gardens Victoria?

 All applicants for ongoing positions, either full-time or part-time, must be an Australian citizen or have permanent residency status.
 Generally, applicants for fixed-task, fixed-term or casual positions do not need to be an Australian citizen or hold permanent residency status; however, they must have a valid work visa with an appropriate duration.

-Does the Royal Botanic Gardens maintain a register of resumes?
+Does Royal Botanic Gardens Victoria maintain a register of resumes?

-No. The Royal Botanic Gardens does not maintain a register of resumes.
+No. Royal Botanic Gardens Victoria does not maintain a register of resumes.
 Please refer to the Job Opportunities page for details of all vacancies and apply for any current vacancies that interest you.

 What are key selection criteria?